jacobdcastro/styled-components-theme-tutorial/README.md

 Let's add a dark/light theme switch to the create-react-app default index page!

+You can check out the final version of what we'll make [here](https://nostalgic-perlman-000288.netlify.com/)!
+The code is also on my Github!
+See the code [here](https://github.com/jacobdcastro/styled-components-theme-tutorial).

-Feel free to follow along.
+Now let's get started.
+Feel free to follow along!

 ## Getting Started